kane-c/react-init/README.md

 * `eslint-plugin-react`: As above.
 * `eventsource-polyfill`: Polyfill for old browsers to support hot reloading.
 * `flow-bin`: Type checking for scalable JavaScript.
+* `identity-obj-proxy`: Used for mocking CSS imports in Jest.
 * `lint-staged`: Automatically lint files staged for commit.
 Used in conjunction with `pre-commit` to enforce lint rules.
 * `npm-check-updates`: Useful utility for updating all dependencies.
-* `null-loader`: Ignore loading CSS files during tests.
 * `pre-commit`: Execute hooks before a git commit; used in conjunction with `lint-staged`.
 * `plop`: Allows for generators to quickly create new components: `npm run generate`.
 * `react-addons-test-utils`: Peer dependency for Jest.